Albert Whitford (politician): Death

 fetch his wife, who had made some serious accusations to him about Whitford.
 Whitford wanting to avoid a scene declared he had an appointment, said he would see Laydon later.
 Whitford and his wife made off across the road and Laydon called out, "Whitford, you're a mongrel."
 Laydon followed Whitford across Albert Square to the corner of the Square and Adelaide Street, and then shot Whitford once in the neck and once in the forehead, and when Whitford fell to the ground, stood over him and fired three more shots killing him instantly.

 The gunman then coolly waited until police took him into custody and charged him with murder.

 A Police constable told the court that Laydon said to him, "I shot him.
 What would you have done if he had taken your wife to a brothel while you were at the war?"
 Laydon, it also was said, remarked to the police, "I was taught at the war to kill my enemies; I killed many there that never did me any harm."
 Justice O'Sullivan in summing up commented on the fact that no evidence had been brought forward to prove the allegations.
 "It was a slur on a dead man, who is not here to disprove it.
 If there was anything in it some evidence could have been brought forward to prove it."

-Whitford was buried just nineteen hours after he was murdered and buried in the Toowong Cemetery.
+Whitford was buried in the Toowong Cemetery, a mere nineteen hours after he was murdered.

 Laydon was given a life sentence with hard labour.
 Laydon appealed his sentence and was finally released on parole after serving seven years.
 For many years the R.S.S.I.L.A., had lobbied the Governments of the day reasons for the exercise of clemency in this case, and the Moore Government agreed to recommend that he should be released upon serving seven years.